Station Outlet

 Station Outlets (US) or Terminal Units (ISO, CSA) consist of an outlet port with color-coded faceplate attached to a medical gas supply line, and primary and secondary check valves which open and close automatically upon use and disengagement from the system.
-In most jurisdictions, Station Outlets are required to be equipped with safety systems that prevent cross-connection errors, such as connecting a Medical air flowmeter to an Oxygen port.
+In most jurisdictions, station outlets are required to be equipped with safety systems that prevent cross-connection errors, such as connecting a medical air flowmeter to an oxygen port.
 Hospitals mainly use DISS connections, though a wide variety of quick-connect adapters, based on male strikers and female outlet ports, are still in use today.
 These latter types are easier to connect, but are more prone to leaks and failure.

 Types

 Diameter Index Safety System (DISS)

-The Diameter Index Safety System, or DISS, was designed by the Compressed Gas Association specifically for medical gases at 200 psig or less.
+The Diameter Index Safety System, or DISS, was designed in 1959 by the Compressed Gas Association (CGA) specifically for medical gases at 200 psi or less.
 It uses unique, gas-specific threaded connections to fit equipment to station outlets.
 It is also used for the connection of additional features to equipment, such as in fixing a suction canister to a suction (Medical vacuum) regulator.
 Although DISS takes more time to affix, this has become the most popular choice as a threaded connection cannot disengage on its own.